nsrr/nsrr-cloud/matlab-workflow.md

 $ matlab
 ```

-For loading specific version of Matlab, for e.g 2020b use:
+For loading specific version of MATLAB, for e.g 2020b use:

 ```
 $ module load matlab/R2020b
 ```
-this will launch the Matlab interactive terminal where you can type in the Matlab functions given in the examples below (EDF data and Annotations).

-Alternatively, you can call Matlab software without interactive terminal using:
+Alternatively, you can call the MATLAB software without the interactive terminal using:
 ```
 $ matlab -nodisplay
 ```

 ### EDF Data

-Once you have the MATLAB software installed and loaded (we recommend MATLAB R2020b since it has in-built function for reading European Data Format (EDF) or EDF+ files, the common format for raw signals file in NSRR), use the below command to import the data.
+Once you have the MATLAB software installed and loaded (we recommend MATLAB R2020b since it has a in-built function for reading European Data Format (EDF) or EDF+ files, the common format for raw signals file in NSRR), use the command below to import the data:

 ```
 data = edfread('example.edf');
 ```

-For more help, please refer to [Matlab edfread](https://www.mathworks.com/help/signal/ref/edfread.html){:target="_blank"}
+For more help, please refer to [MATLAB edfread](https://www.mathworks.com/help/signal/ref/edfread.html){:target="_blank"}.

-*data* will be a MATLAB table with each column corresponding to different signals;

- for eg: if a raw data file had EEG and SpO2 in the EDF file, data will have "Record Time", "EEG","SpO2" as column variables.
+*data* will be a MATLAB table with each column corresponding to different signals.
+For example, if a raw data file had EEG and SpO2 in the EDF file, data will have "Record Time", "EEG","SpO2" as column variables.

 ### Annotations